 The Last Lie

-My final conversation with Manus was last September, when, thanks to the kindness of a faithful friend, he had a home in Santiago after surgery.
-Upon Manus? demise, that same person gave me the official legionary story that Manus had reconciled with the group on his death-bed.
-I didn?t doubt Manus James? capacity for forgiveness, but I did suspect legionary repentance.
-Moreover, as I finished this testimony, two of Manus? family assured me,
+My final conversation with Manus was last September, 2005, when, thanks to the kindness of a faithful friend, he had a home in Santiago after surgery.
+Upon Manus’ demise, that same person gave me the official legionary story that Manus had reconciled with the group on his death-bed.
+I didn’t doubt Manus James’ capacity for forgiveness, but I did suspect legionary repentance.
+Moreover, as I finished this testimony, two members of Manus’ family assured me:

-If they apologized, it was to my unconscious brother, and his own request to us was:
+If they apologized, it was to my unconscious brother.
+His own request to us was:

-After a week of fraternal community last August 2005, — he oft repeated he had needed
+During our last conversation in August 2005, — he oft repeated he had needed

-someone to talk to he then posed a question: what was the mountain painting just inside his door?
-After a moment?s doubt, I remembered: Mount Errigal, Co.Donegal.
+someone to talk to- he wondered aloud: What was the mountain painting just inside the door?
+After a moment’s doubt, I remembered: Mount Errigal, Co.Donegal.